History of Madagascar: Queen Ranavalona I (1828–1861)

-(Tangena ordeal) resulted in a high mortality rate among soldiers and civilians alike during her 33-year reign, with Madagascar's population reducing from 5 million in 1833 to 2.5 million in 1839.
+During her reign, constant warfare, disease, slave labor, and harsh measures of justice resulted in a high mortality rate among the Malagasy population; the population of the island is estimated to have declined by half from 5 million to 2.5 million between 1833 and 1839.

 Unbeknownst to the queen, her son and heir, the crown-prince (the future Radama II), attended Roman Catholic masses in secret.
 The young man grew up under the influence of French nationals in Antananarivo.
 In 1854, he wrote a letter to Napoléon III inviting France to invade and uplift Madagascar.
 On 28 June 1855 he signed the Lambert Charter.
 This document gave Joseph-François Lambert, an enterprising French businessman who had arrived in Madagascar only three weeks before, the exclusive right to develop all minerals, forests, and unoccupied land in Madagascar in exchange for a 10-percent royalty payable to the Merina monarchy.
 In years to come, the French would show the Lambert Charter and the prince's letter to Napoléon III to explain the Franco-Hova Wars and the annexation of Madagascar as a colony.
 In 1857, the queen uncovered a plot by her son (the future Radama II) and French nationals in the capital to remove her from power.
 She immediately expelled all foreigners from Madagascar, sparing her son.
 Ranavalona died in 1861.